G00402034/G00402034.github.io/index.md

 - **Column Movement Synchronization**: Columns had to move at different speeds.

 ### Modern C++ Insight & Reflection
-This project was a great opportunity to try out C++ features, including:
+This project was a great opportunity for me to try out C++ features, including:
 - **Smart Pointers**: I used these to manage memory dynamically.
 - **Random Number Generation**: Used the `<random>` library for realistic RNG.
 - **Object-Oriented Design**: Made sure my components were reuasble and modular.